sciZer0/7/v/README.md

 The high (even **extreme**) efficiency of the blockchain  is achieved thanks to

 * (1) the use of the new highly-efficient approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).
-* (2) introduction of the tiny-in-size, constantly-reducing tax
+* (2) introduction of the tiny-in-size tax, supposed-to-regularly-additionally-be-reduced

 Being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — plus, making **billions of people** also able to benefit from it.